 Despite the increasing use of available technology, blood sugar management among pregnant women with diabetes is still far from optimal.
 Only about 70% of women achieve an A1c of 6.5 or below during pregnancy.
 For those that do hit this important mark, it is most often achieved during the last trimester after high blood sugar is likely to have already caused problems for the fetus.

-Software developed to help women gain better control over their blood sugars both before and during pregnancy could have a significant positive impact on the health of these women and their children.
+Gestational diabetes software developed to help women gain better control over their blood sugars both before and during pregnancy could have a significant positive impact on the health of these women and their children.

 The burden of managing blood sugars during diabetes is compounded by the extra endocrinology appointments, check-ups with specialists, and additional stress and ultrasound tests recommended for diabetic pregnancies.
 Software that allows for the real-time upload of data from CGMs, pumps, pens, and meters could reduce the need for in-person appointments by virtually connecting patient and doctor and providing all necessary data to make dose-change decisions.